cobratbq/bitcoin/doc/external-signer.md

 Usage:
 ```
 $ <cmd> --stdin
-[…IPC interaction written to stdin…]
+[…command and arguments written to stdin…]
 ```

-#### IPC-command `signtx` (required)
+#### stdin-command `signtx` (required)

 ```
 signtx "<Base64-encoded PSBT-content>"
 ```

-`signtx` indicates a PSBT signing request, followed by Base64-encoded PSBT-content.
+`signtx` indicates a PSBT-signing-request, followed by Base64-encoded PSBT-content.
 Quotes are optional, added in more recent versions.
 Semantically there is no difference, as Base64-encoded content is an uninterrupted sequence of characters regardless.

 The command returns a PSBT with any signatures.